 In 2005 we began our partnership with Global Exchange, receiving groups through the “Reality Tours” program, with the first group visiting in the month of November for the celebrations of Day of the Dead.

 In July a delegation of teachers from the United States arrived through GX, and we carried out visits scheduled in the middle of marches, barricades and police actions.
 In the month of November a second Global Exchange delegation was interrupted on the penultimate day, Nov.
-2, by difficult conditions that existed in the city.
+2, about the difficult conditions that existed in the city.
 On November 25th I was arrested by the Federal Police and two days later I was transferred to a maximum security prison, accused of criminal organization, setting fire to public buildings, etc., where I remained for a month in extreme isolation and 2 years process of parole, until I was acquitted for lack of evidence.